 --

-A few weeks later, not far from there, another trail of smoke crossed the forests.
+A few weeks later, not far from there, another trail of smoke crossed the forest.
 Markuss Keidann rode the train in the opposite direction.
-Most trains went to the frontline full of soldiers, like cattle for the slaughters – the trains back came empty.
+Most trains went to the frontline full of soldiers – like cattle to the slaughter, they came back empty.

-Markuss spied through the small metal bars that made a window in his makeshift train and cast a ray of light into the dusty interior of the train.
-He saw the mud and dirt become the green and yellow fields of inner Latvia.
-It was no means luxurious voyage: his wagon carried supply crates and wounded soldiers back.
-He felt observed, maybe it was the strange fact he was not wounded (except for a scar in his cheek, but that was older than the war), and he was not a crate – it could be his officer uniform, partly ripped from shells, or the two flowers he carried on his lap: one for his dead father, the other for his dying mother.
+Markuss spied through the small metal bars that made a window in the makeshift wagon he was in and cast a ray of light into its dusty interior.
+He watched as the mud and dirt became the green and yellow fields of inner Latvia.
+It was by no means a luxurious voyage: his wagon carried supply crates and wounded soldiers back into the countryside.
+He felt observed; maybe it was the strange fact he was not wounded (except for a scar in his cheek, but that was older than the war), nor was he a crate.
+It could be his officer uniform, partially ripped from shells, or the two flowers he carried on his lap – one for his father, living among the dead, the other for his mother, dying among the living.

-The train made a quick stop in a small plataform north of Wenden, where stood a single brick construction.
-A few soldiers rattled in the train as they loaded or unloaded crates and in a few minutes the train parted again, further north away from the war, leaving Markuss almost alone in that quiet station.
+The train made a quick stop in a small platform north of Wenden, where stood a single brick construction.
+A few soldiers rattled in the train as they loaded or unloaded crates just for the train to part again in a few minutes, heading further north away from the war, leaving Markuss alone in that quiet station.

-It was strange to hear quiet again – specially considering he was not more than 100 kilometers from the front – but he felt good for the first time in a while, and while he waited for his ride, he appreciated the green trees and the blue sky and the pastures.
-It was peace, how short it was.
+It was strange to hear quiet again – especially considering he was not more than 100 kilometers away from the front – but it felt good for the first time in a while.
+As he waited for his ride, he appreciated the green trees and the blue sky and the pastures.
+It was peace, however short it should be.
 In the dirt road slowly strode a wooden wagon, with a familiar rider.
 The first familiar face in years.

 His uncle got out of the wagon and for a brief moment both men stared at each other.
 Maybe it was disbelief.
-“Coronel Keidann!”, his uncle saluted him and started laughing, and both hugged.
+“Coronel Keidann!”, his uncle saluted him after that moment of acknowledgment and started laughing, as he opened his arms and stepped in for an embrace.
 “It’s good to see you, kid.
-Altought we may need to change you before your mother sees you” he said, looking at a hole a shrapnel punched in his shirt.
+Although we may need to change you before your mother sees you”, he said, looking at a hole a shrapnel punched in his shirt.

-“It’s second lieutenant, for now.”
-Markuss said with a smile.
+“It’s second lieutenant, for now,” Markuss said with a smile.
 “And I brought extra clothes with me”, he said, moving his small bag from his shoulder into the wagon.
 “How many?” asked his uncle.
-“The only other pair I got”, laughed Keidann, and both man climbed the wagon to make the journey to his’ uncle home.
+“The only other pair I’ve got”, laughed Keidann, and both man climbed the wagon to make the journey to his uncle’s home.

-“Second lieutenant, heh?” said Uncle. “your father would be proud of you.”.
+“Second lieutenant, heh?” said Uncle.
+“Your father would be proud of you.”.
 That was true.
 “The beard fits you well”.
-That was lie.
-Markuss sat by his side, stooped looking at the horizon, he was young and his beard was faulty and unkept, but in contrast to the dirty rags he sported as a uniform, it looked good.
+That was a lie.
+Markuss sat by his side, stooped, looking at the horizon.
+He was young and his beard was faulty and unkept, but in contrast to the dirty rags he sported as a uniform, it looked good.
 Combat active officers had the privilege to skip routine inspection, because Russian Imperial inspectors were either late or dead.
 “You look like the spitting image of him.”

 Markuss was silent, contemplating the fields, the trees and the sky.